Ladakh: Autonomous District Councils

 The two autonomous district councils work with village panchayats to take decisions on economic development, healthcare, education, land use, taxation, and local governance which are further reviewed at the block headquarters in the presence of the chief executive councillor and executive councillors.
 The government of Jammu and Kashmir looks after law and order, the judicial system, communications and the higher education in the region.

 The two autonomous district councils continue to exist following the formation of the union territory of Ladakh on 31 October 2019.

+Government of India announced the formation of 5 new districts, namely Zanskar, Drass, Sham, Nubra, and Changthang in Ladakh to ease administration and increase representation by the year 2028.
+With this move, the total number of districts in Ladakh will increase from two to seven.

 Law enforcement and justice

 Ladakh is under the jurisdiction of the High Court of Jammu and Kashmir and Ladakh.
 The union territory of Ladakh has its own police force headed by a director general of police.

 Ladakh in the Parliament of India

-Ladakh sends one member (MP) to the lower house of the Indian parliament the Lok Sabha.
-The MP for the Ladakh constituency in the current Lok Sabha is Jamyang Tsering Namgyal from the Bharatiya Janata Party (BJP).
+Ladakh sends one member (MP) to the lower house of the Indian parliament, the Lok Sabha.
+The MP for the Ladakh constituency in the current Lok Sabha is Mohmad Haneefa, who was elected as an independent candidate.